IgoVeyner/pair-programming-challenge-react-states-debugger/README.md

 Someone really wanted to show their patriotism by building a website for all the flags of US states and territories.
 Unfortunately, they didn't quite understand React when they built it and they're asking for your help to debug the application.

+## Getting Started

+Fork and clone this repository.
+Use `cd` to move into the main directory and run `npm install` or `yarn install` depending on your preference.

+Look over the code before you begin.
+Try to understand intentions behind the code before you begin.

 ## Intended Functionality

 When the page loads, you should see a header, a background image of the US flag, and a listing of all the flags for states and territories in a grid.